EDUCBA

 Now let’s discuss some recommendations for designing security layers for IoT applications:

-• Encrypted Communication: In an IoT ecosystem, lower-level data are captured using sensors and other IoT endpoints that are connected to the gateways and compute engines.
-Vendors and middleware service providers need to provide end to end encryption while data is flowing through these layers.
+• Encrypted Communication: In an IoT ecosystem, lower-level data are captured using sensors and other IoT endpoints connected to the gateways and compute engines.
+Vendors and middleware service providers must provide end-to-end encryption while data flows through these layers.
 For example, Microsoft is working on deploying BitLocker encryption systems in their IoT platforms.

-• State of the Art Firewalls and Malware Database: IoT vendors and carriers should engage the proper state-of-the-art firewall and anti-malware systems at various nodes and computation points.
+• State-of-the-Art Firewalls and Malware Database: IoT vendors and carriers should use state-of-the-art firewalls and anti-malware systems at various nodes and computation points.

 Conclusion

-In this article, we discussed the various security challenges and threats of an IoT use case.
+This article discussed an IoT use case’s various security challenges and threats.
 We have also gone through various measures that need to enforce in a stable ecosystem to minimize the risks.
-IoT ecosystems are still an active area of research and there is no standard framework that fits all of the IoT use cases.
+IoT ecosystems are still an active area of research, and no standard framework fits all IoT use cases.

 Recommended Articles

 This is a guide to IoT Security Challenges.
-Here we discuss the factors, effects, and recommended security measures for IoT.
+Here we discuss the factors, effects, and recommended security measures for IoT systems.
 You may also have a look at the following articles to learn more –

 1. What is IoT Security?